-- You can also refine you search based on the options on the side bars which provide for various options like size, color, condition, etc.
+- You can also refine your search based on the options on the sidebars which provide for various options like size, color, condition, etc.

 Step 3: Learn all you can about the listing or item you want to buy on eBay.
 Read Description and Shipping & Payment Details